4brunu/MVVMAndroidConfigurationChanges/README.md

-# MVVMConfigurationChanges
+# MVVMAndroidConfigurationChanges
-This is a MVVM sample which try to solve the configuration changes problem
+This is a MVVM sample which try to solve the configuration changes problem on Android